skontar/presentation-switch/README.md

 ## Installation

-Prerequisities are `python3` and `python3-gobject` packages, which should be installed on Fedora by default.
+Prerequisites are `python3` and `python3-gobject` packages, which should be installed on Fedora by default.

 Download the application directory and put it anywhere.
 Either add `presentations_switch.py --auto` to your startup script or bind `presentations_switch.py` to a keyboard shortcut.

 ## Usage

 Run `presentations_switch.py` with or without `--auto` option.

     -h, --help  show this help message and exit
     -a, --auto  enable automatic mode (default: False)

-To change a way how the automatic mode behaves, you need to update a few constats in the Python
+To change a way how the automatic mode behaves, you need to update a few constants in the Python
 code:

 	INTERVAL = 9  # The time interval in minutes in which are checks performed